th-koeln-intia/ip-sprachassistent-team2/docs/pages/wake word engine comparison.md

 -	Open source and free to use
 -	Supported by a bigger community or company

-Furthermore, it would be nice if its easy to use and we could monetize the product, because we can not limit the use to charity.
+Furthermore, it would be nice if its easy to use and we could monetize the product, because we cannot limit the use to charity.